 Cultural factors also influence risk in the valleys below lake Palcacocha.
-Attachment to place can motivate people to inhabit potential flood zones, while varying local explanations of cause-effect (particularly causation between human behavior and environmental change) can also yield certain understandings of risk that collide with scientific assessments and may lead to inaction in the face of GLOF risks.
-Research on these cultural dimensions of glaciers is growing, elsewhere (Allison, 2015; Cruikshank, 2005; Sherpa, 2014; Sherry et al., 2018), and in the Peruvian Andes and Cordillera Blanca, where locals often

-- 370 Cruikshank, 2005; Sherpa, 2014; Sherry et al., 2018), and in the Peruvian Andes and Cordillera Blanca, where locals often perceive sentient landscapes and maintain spiritual relationships with mountains and glaciers (Bolin, 2009; Carey, 2010; De la Cadena, 2015; Jurt et al., 2015).
+Attachment to place can motivate people to inhabit potential flood zones, while varying local explanations of cause and effect (particularly causation between human behavior and environmental change) can also yield certain understandings of risk that collide with scientific assessments and may lead to inaction in the face of GLOF risks.
+Research on these cultural dimensions of glaciers is growing both elsewhere (Allison, 2015; Cruikshank, 2005; Sherpa, 2014; Sherry et al., 2018) and in the Peruvian Andes and Cordillera Blanca specifically, where locals often perceive sentient landscapes and maintain spiritual relationships with mountains and glaciers (Bolin, 2009; Carey, 2010; De la Cadena, 2015; Jurt et al., 2015).
 One key cultural driver of risk along the Quillcay River is the emotional and psychological attachment to place that has historically attracted people to Huaraz, even after the 1941 GLOF and 1970 earthquake devastated the city.
-A profound sense of place that is, attachment to homelands, personal identity, heritage, familiarity with landmarks - and landscapes, and links to community frequently bonds people to particular places, not just in areas prone to GLOFs but in disaster zones worldwide (Hastrup, 2013; Oliver-Smith, 1982; Sherry et al., 2018).
-These attachments to land and community also motivated people to remain living in Huaraz, even after disasters struck or when they had knowledge of GLOF risks

-(Bode, 1990; Oliver-Smith, 1982, 1986; Yauri Montero, 1972).
+A profound sense of place - that is, attachment to homelands, personal identity, heritage, familiarity with landmarks and landscapes, and links to community - frequently bonds people to particular places, not just in areas prone to GLOFs but in disaster zones worldwide (Hastrup, 2013; Oliver-Smith, 1982; Sherry et al., 2018).
+These attachments to land and community also motivated people to remain living in Huaraz, even after disasters struck or when they had knowledge of GLOF risks (Bode, 1990; Oliver-Smith, 1982, 1986; Yauri Montero, 1972).
 While some survivors emigrated to Lima after the 1941 and 1970 disasters, others remained in their former homeland, connected to their birthplace, close to those who died in the disasters, and part of the same community where they had always lived and experienced trauma.